emilpriver/go-hugo-portfolio/content/blog/hello-rust.md

 }
 ```

-And to run it with Tokio do call `tokio::spawn` with the async function as a parameter:
+And to run it with Tokio do we call `tokio::spawn` with the async function as a parameter:

 ```rust
 #[tokio::main]